hckmd/hckmd.github.io/contact/index.md

     <h1>Contact me</h1>
     <p>
         Interested in collaborating on some research or projects?
 Or have any questions about my work?
-Feel free to reach out through the form below and I well get back to you as soon as possible.
+Feel free to reach out through the form below and I will get back to you as soon as possible.
     </p>
     <div class="col-12 col-md-6 offset-md-3">
         <div data-fs-success class="alert alert-success mt-4">